Andrew Barth Feldman: Early life and education

+Career

 Acting career

 In 2018, his sophomore year of high school, Feldman portrayed Frank Abagnale Jr. in his high school's production of the musical Catch Me If You Can.
 After winning his regional awards program for this performance, he was invited to perform at the Jimmy Awards, where he won the award for best actor.
-Stacey Mindich, the lead producer of Dear Evan Hansen, noticed his performance and asked him to audition for the role of Evan Hansen on Broadway.
+Stacey Mindich, the lead producer of Dear Evan Hansen, saw his performance and asked him to audition for the role of Evan Hansen on Broadway.
 On January 30, 2019, at the age of 16, Feldman assumed the role of Evan Hansen, taking over for Taylor Trensch.
 His performance was lauded, with Sarah Bahr in the New York Times writing, "Andrew Barth Feldman made me forget where I was, who I was, that I was anything other than part of the world onstage...I'm pretty sure I didn't draw breath the entire first act."
 He exited the role on January 26, 2020, upon which Jordan Fisher took over the role.

-Feldman began a fundraiser for the Actor's Fund called Broadway Jackbox in March 2020, alongside former Dear Evan Hansen co-star Alex Boniello.
+During the pandemic began a fundraiser for the Actor's Fund called "Broadway Jackbox" in March 2020, alongside former Dear Evan Hansen co-star Alex Boniello.
 This fundraiser streamed on Twitch, with famous Broadway and screen actors each week.
 He additionally created a murder mystery series called Broadway Whodunit, which stars Broadway and theatre actors.
+During his run in the show, he had his own Broadway.com vlog and he has his own YouTube channel under his name.
+He began his own theatre company, Zneefrock Productions, to raise money for autism awareness.
+He can be heard playing himself in As the Curtain Rises, an original Broadway soap opera podcast from the Broadway Podcast Network.